bcgov/biohubbc/.github/pull_request_template.md

 # Overview

-## Links to jira tickets

-- {Include links to all of the applicable Jira tickets}

 ## This PR contains the following changes

 - {List all the relevant changes.
 If there are many changes across many Jira tickets, organize the changes by Jira ticket}